msugar/git_assignment/README.md

 ## g.
 What is the main branch?

+Most teams might give a special meaning to the main branch.
+Usual practice is to consider main as the "approved", or "ready to deploy into production" configuration of the software system.

-The "master" branch in Git is not a special branch.
+Technically speaking, though, the "main" (sometimes named "master") branch is not a special branch.
 It is exactly like any other branch.
-The only reason nearly every repository has one is that the `git init` command creates it by default and most people don’t bother to change it.
+The only reason nearly every repository has one is that the `git init` command creates a "master" branch by default (GitHub does the same but names it "main"), and most people don’t bother to change it.
+It's more a matter of convention -- and convenience -- to assign the "main" branch any special meaning.

-In GitHub, that default name of that primary branch is "main" instead.
-Note the exact name doesn't matter much, it's more a matter of convention.

-Most teams might give a special meaning to the main branch, though.
-Morever, usual practice is to consider main as the "approved" state, or "ready to deploy into production" configuration of the software system.
-But again, other teams with more complex needs might adopt different approaches, for example having one branch per major release version.

 Source: [Git Branching - Branches in a Nutshell](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)